shervinea/cheatsheet-translation/ru/cs-229-probability.md

 **58. Chi-Squared relation with sample variance ― Let s2 be the sample variance of a random sample.
 We have:**

-&#10230; Chi-Squared relation with sample variance ― Let s2 be the sample variance of a random sample.
-We have:
+&#10230; Chi-Squared relation with sample variance ― Let s2 be the sample variance of a random sample. У нас есть:

 <br>